ospo-alliance/my-ggi-board/README.md

 ## Setup the environment

-!!! info
 The pipeline might have already been executed and failed, since the token is not configured yet.

 1. Enable CI/CD feature for the project : go to Settings > Visibility, project features, permissions > CI/CD and save changes
 1. (Optional) Configure GitLab Pages feature for the project : go to Deploy > Pages, uncheck 'Use unique domain' and Save changes